(A chapter of Akayama DanJay.)

 The egg exploded.
 The caverns collapsed.
 Shifting sands rained like monsoons.
 Anihilato was buried.

 After the collapse, Anihilato dug to the desert’s surface.
-It shook sand from its body and blinked in the sunlight for the first time in eons.
-It scanned the sand, but didn’t find the worms it expected.
+It shook sand from its forty limbs and blinked in the sunlight for the first time in eons.
+It scanned the sand, but didn’t find the worms it expected escaping from the egg.
 “Monk!”
 Anihilato snapped up scraps of eggshell and crunched them in its teeth.
 “Jones!
 Dan Jones!
 You can’t run from me!”

 “Why would I?”
 Jay sat nude, cross-legged, on a pile of eggshells.
 He’d removed his gray rag from his waist and was tying it like a blindfold over his eyes.
-The red mountain sat in the distance behind him, like his sponsor.
+The wind had smoothed away the dunes, so the red mountain lay in the distance behind him, like his sponsor.
+Its presence felt spiritually volcanic.
 “I’m right where I meant to be.”

 Anihilato stormed up to him in a flurry of arms and legs.
-“I’ve softened you, Dan, soaking up your yolk’s warmth!
+“I’ve softened you, Dan!
 Why are your worms still stuck together?”

 “My egg had two yolks.
 You’ll have to hatch me twice, and I won’t be re-egged without contest.”
-Jay pulled the blindfold taut.
-“But make no mistake: the rag’s for your protection, not mine.
+Jay tied the blindfold taut.
+“Make no mistake: the rag’s for your protection, not mine.
 You’re already a worm.
 If you blinked in my gaze, you’d turn into a slug.”
 He rest his hands on his knees.

 “You think I’m afraid?
 Me, Anihilato?
 King of Dust?
 Master of Nihilism?
-If you want a contest, I’ll give you teeth!
-You’re an appetizer, and the Mountain itself is my main course!”
+I’ll fill you with teeth and make you beg for your egg!”

 “You belong to me!
 I own you!”
 Anihilato reached six arms around Jay to untie his blindfold.
 “I sorted your worm-certificates back into my box of souls!”